 Your branding should be presented consistently across your site.
 If a customer switches from a PC to a smartphone, your site should still look the same.
 You don't want customers to think they've mistakenly navigated to a different site because the theme or branding of one page is different from that of another.

 After your site is created, you can begin adding products for sale.
-As you go about this process, strive to keep your product listings consistent and organized.
+As you go about this process, strive to keep your product listings consistent and organised.
 Product Information Management (PIM) systems, which store product-related data in a central database, can help with this task.
 But you must also ensure every product listed on your store has the correct data categories associated with it.
 For example, you can use SKUs as unique identifiers for each product type offered.

 Product descriptions are another important information source you must create for each product listing.
 These help drive traffic to your site and give users information to use in decision-making.
 Write descriptions that are clear and concise.
 If an item might be referred to by multiple terms, include all of them in the description.